rahildoshi97/materforge/paper/paper.md

 Additional funding was provided by the Deutsche Forschungsgemeinschaft e.V.
 (DFG, German Research Foundation) and carried out within the framework of Research Unit FOR-5134, “Solidification Cracks during Laser Beam Welding:
 High Performance Computing for High Performance Processing”, (Grant No. 434946896).
-We thank Carola Forster for providing the material data for steel 1.4301 using JMatPro.
+We thank Carola Forster for providing the material data for Steel 1.4301 using JMatPro.

 # References